janewbaldwin/starter-academic/content/project/Tropical-Cyclone-Risk/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Tropical Cyclone Risk"
+title: "Tropical Cyclones"
-summary: "Collaboration with the World Bank."
+summary: "What is the risk of tropical cyclones to wellbeing?"
 authors: []
 tags: []
 categories: []